Crime doesn't pay, but in Texas, criminals do. Texas courts collect court costs from convicted offenders for the Crime Victims' Compensation Fund.

 In order to assist victims or claimants with requests for travel reimbursement related to the crime, a travel form in both English and Spanish are available to print or download.
 After securing the required signatures on this form, return the form via mail to:

 PO Box 12198

 Austin, TX 78711-2198

-Catastrophic Injuries are those that create a total and permanent disability for the victim.
-An additional award of $25,000 (for crimes occurring before September 1, 1997), $50,000 (for crimes occurring September 1, 1997 to August 31, 2001), or $75,000 (for crimes occurring on or after September 1, 2001) may be used to pay for items that directly assist the victim, such as lost wages, making a home or vehicle accessible, job training and vocational rehabilitation, home health care, or training in the use of special appliances.
+Extraordinary pecuniary loss applications are those in which the victim has suffered a total and permanent disability.
+An additional award of $25,000 (for crimes occurring before September 1, 1997), $50,000 (for crimes occurring between September 1, 1997 and August 31, 2001), or $75,000 (for crimes occurring on or after September 1, 2001) may be used to pay for items that directly assist the victim, such as lost wages, making a home or vehicle accessible, job training and vocational rehabilitation, home health care, or training in the use of special appliances.

 Emergency Awards may be requested if a victim or claimant would suffer undue harm or hardship if an award is not expedited.
 The award limit is $1,500 and is deducted from any future awards.